communicode-source/tagging-api/README.md

 Even on only 6 items of training data, the system performed extremely accurately and quickly.

 ## TODO
-+ Reorganize for extensibility to try other model types
 + Test Word2Vec
 + Train on actual data

-## Environemnt
-Python with packages
-+ Tensorflow
-+ Flask
-+ Numpy
-+ Natural Language Toolkit